UoEOCom/Welcome_Email/README.md

 You will not need to download the various software for the programmes (unless you already have them).
 This is because you will be using a web-based IDE for all the programming languages and database queries used during your course.

-#### Computing Fundamentals
-https://introcomputing.org/ This site from Stanford University's Introductory Course descibes the nature of computers and also provides a platform fo you to practice.
-https://composingprograms.com/  This site offers more text on covering the fundamental aspects of programming and computer science.
+#### GitHub (Used in all courses.
+You will need to create a student GitHub account once you complete your course registration)
+https://guides.github.com/activities/hello-world/ and the GitHub YouTube channel https://www.youtube.com/channel/UCP7RrmoueENv9TZts3HXXtw

 #### Python (Used in most courses, including object-oriented programming)
 https://www.learnpython.org/ - Beginners, focus on “Learn the Basics” and “Data Science Tutorials”.
 To practice, please use the [Python shell](https://www.python.org/shell/) or https://codingbat.com/python

-#### GitHub (Used in all courses.
-You will need to create a student GitHub account once you complete your course registration)
-https://guides.github.com/activities/hello-world/ and the GitHub YouTube channel https://www.youtube.com/channel/UCP7RrmoueENv9TZts3HXXtw.

 #### SQL (Used in modules involving databases)
 https://www.khanacademy.org/computing/computer-programming/sql